nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :information_source: **Notes about the command history**:

 * Every time NUScheduler is closed, the command history is reset.
-* Edits made on the command history are not tracked,
+* Edits made on the command history are not tracked.

 </div>